TslEdv/C-Programming-2020/README.md

 Course consisted of C-programming.

-This repository is a collection of different exam preparations and exercises done by Edvin Ess through out the course.
+This repository is a collection of different exam preparations and exercises done through out the course.